Ship/Engine Performance Assessment in detail

 We extract Meaning from Data

-At Propulsion Analytics, we have pioneered the use of simulation models and machine learning for engine performance evaluation and fault diagnosis.
-Based on our advanced thermodynamics model, we create a customized “digital twin” of your engine which can provide its performance at any given condition.
+At Propulsion Analytics, we have pioneered the use of simulation models and machine learning for vessel/engine performance evaluation and fault diagnosis.
+Based on our advanced thermo-fluid dynamic models, we create a customized “digital twin” of the engine which can provide its performance at any operating condition.

-By using routine measurements from the vessel and comparing them with the reference values from the “digital twin”, the operator is provided with performance assessment information, fault diagnosis and optimization in service.
+By using routine measurements from the vessel and comparing them with the reference values from the “digital twin”, the operator is provided with performance assessment information, fault diagnosis and fuel consumption optimization in service.

 We are here to help you minimize your unplanned downtime and reduce your operating costs.

-On-board measurements – the primary source of information for performance monitoring – need to be filtered, processed and archived, in order to obtain any useful results.
-Further to that, comparison of the measurements with a dynamic benchmarking reference together with smart data analytics & diagnostics rulesets is what allows the vessel operator to diagnose possible engine faults, sensor issues & receive guidance for recommended actions, optimization settings and developing faults towards condition-based maintenance.
+On-board measurements – the primary source of information for performance monitoring – need to be filtered and validated in order to obtain useful results.
+Comparison of the measurements with a dynamic benchmarking reference, together with data analytics & diagnostics rulesets, allows to identify possible engine faults, resolve sensor issues, predict fuel consumption, recommend optimization settings, assess vessel performance, provide guidance for hull and propeller cleaning and advise on developing issues, on the way to condition-based maintenance.

 We encompass and combine core marine engineering and naval architecture principles, human expertise & in-field experience together with machine learning & AI techniques in order to deliver value to our customers.